-That’s because the changes in your life — big and small — not only impact you but the people you care about most.
+That’s because the changes in your life — large and small — not only impact you but the people you care about most.
 It takes discipline to keep your life insurance up to date.

 After all, there are lots of other things you can do with your time, but when you think about it, there may be nothing more important than keeping your family or business well-protected.
 That’s where a Personal Coverage Review (PCR) can help.

-Realize it’s not “once and done”
+Realize it’s not a “one and done”

-Too many people think of life insurance as a “once and done” purchase.
+Too many people think of life insurance as a “one and done” purchase.
 You buy a policy that’s right for you at the time, throw it in a drawer and cross that line off your to-do list.
 It’s easy to make this mistake.
 That’s because buying life insurance isn’t top of mind for most people.
 And if you do buy it, updating it might never cross your mind.
 That’s where the discipline of having a regular PCR comes into play.